OpenLMIS/openlmis-ref-distro/README.md

 	```

 	_note if_ you get a `HTTP 502: Bad Gateway`, that's probably okay.
 Just wait a few minutes as not everything has started yet.

+  With a fresh installation, you can log in with the username 'admin' and password 'password'.
+The demo data (below) also provides
+  a username 'administrator' with the same password.
+These are initial accounts that should be immediately used to create a specific
+  new administrator login and then deactivated.
+See the Configuration Guide for more about the OpenLMIS setup process.

 4. To stop the application & cleanup: